yacoma/auth-boilerplate/deploy/README.rst

 and nginx as proxy.
 For monitoring and controlling gunicord we use supervisor.

 - **nginx.conf** - the nginx configuration.
-- **gunicorn.conf** - the supervisor configuration for gunicorn.
+- **supervisord.conf** - the supervisor configuration for gunicorn.
-- **legacy-apache2** - a legacy Apache2 mod-wsgi configuration I used before with nginx proxy.
-  For inspiration.